Getting here

 Signature route

-Plan this →Winter caution
+Plan this →

 Mount Hood and higher-elevation routes can be a different trip than downtown Hood River.
 Build a town or brewery fallback so weather does not wreck the weekend.